-The National Statistician’s Committee for Advice on Standards for Economic Statistics (NSCASE) will play a central role in the governance of economic statistics, by supporting decisions about the guidance used in the compilation of these statistics.
+The National Statistician’s Committee for Advice on Standards for Economic Statistics (NSCASE) plays a role in the governance of economic statistics.
+The Committee supports the National Statistician by making recommendations and providing advice to them on economic matters relevant to the ONS.

-At the centre of this new governance framework will be the new National Statistician’s Committee for Advice on Standards for Economic Statistics (NSCASE).
-NSCASE will support the UK by ensuring its processes for influencing and adopting international statistical standards are world-leading.
-Specifically, the Committee will provide advice to the National Statistician on:
+NSCASE supports the UK by ensuring its processes for influencing and adopting international statistical standards are world leading.
+Specifically, the Committee provides advice to the National Statistician on:

 - which standards the UK should adopt in the future, to meet the specific measurement needs of the UK economy, while ensuring international comparability; and